excalidraw/gatsby-embedder-excalidraw/README.md

 };
 ```

-Create an MDX page `src/pages/index.mdx` and add a link to an Excalidraw diagram:
+Create an MDX page at `src/pages/index.mdx` and add a link to an Excalidraw diagram:

 ```markdown
 # Fox grab flowchart